The Waldorf School: History

-Guided by the educational philosophy of Rudolf Steiner, the Waldorf School opened in 1971 as a kindergarten and day care center with a handful of children in a Cambridge church basement.
+The Waldorf School opened in 1971 as a kindergarten and day care center with several children in a Cambridge church basement.
 In its third year, the school's three faculty members decided to apply for membership in the Association of Waldorf Schools of North America (AWSNA).
 For six years the school was sponsored by the Waldorf School of Garden City, NY.
 By the end of the decade, the school had expanded to sixth grade and had become a full member of AWSNA.
+In 1982, the first eighth grade graduated.